zhijieshi/cse3666/misc/rv-vs-mips.md

 ## RISC-V vs MIPS

 RISC-V has many extensions.
-The base instructions (in RV32I and RV64I) and the MIPS instructions are very similar.
+In CSE 3666, we mostly study RV64I, the 64-bit base integer instruction set of RISC-V. The instructions are similar to those in MIPS.

 ### Registers

 RISC-V has 32 general-purpose registers, denoted as `x0`, `x1`, and so on.
 Like in MIPS, register 0 `x0` is always 0.
+In RV64I, each register has 64 bits.

-Register names are also very similar, but there is no `$` in register names.
+Register names are also very similar to MIPS register names, but there is no `$`.
 For example, write `s0`, instead of `$s0`, in RISC-V.
 See the table on [this page](https://en.wikichip.org/wiki/risc-v/registers) for the list of register names and their numbers.

 ### Instructions

-In CSE 3666, we mostly study instructions in RV64I, the 64-bit base integer instructions of RISC-V. The instructions are similar to those in MIPS.

 The immediate field in instructions like ADDI has only 12 bits.
-In MIPS, immediate has 16 bits.
+In MIPS, the immediate has 16 bits.

 The immediate is always signed.
 In MIPS, logical instructions have unsigned immediate.

-LUI (load upper immediate) has 20-bit immediate.
+LUI (load upper immediate) has a 20-bit immediate.

 Load/store instructions for 64-bit data items (doublewords) are LD (load doublewords) and SD (store doublewords).
 Words, half words, and bytes are